chloebercy/150-p2/REPORT.md

 In `preempt_start()`, we simply configure the timer interrupt handler.
 It then takes `preempt`, the boolean value passed through the function's parameter and checks if it is true--if yes, the timer begins by calling the `setitimer()`.
-If not, then nothing happens.
+If not, the function calls `getitimer()` to simply store the intial timer configuration which will be used when `preempt_stop()` is called.

 `preempt_stop()` stops the thread preemption.
-This function does this by passing `NULL` into the `setitimer()` and `sigaction()` timers.
+This function does this by passing `previous_timer` and `previous_sa` (sigaction) into the `setitimer()` and `sigaction()` timers.
 This restores the previous timer configuration and action associated with the virtual alarm signals.

-`preempt_enable()` and `preempt_disable()` utilizes the `sigprocmask()` to block or unblock the signals, respectively.
+`preempt_enable()` and `preempt_disable()` utilizes the `sigprocmask()` to block or unblock the virtual signals, respectively.
+For cases where `preempt` is set to false, these functions, even if called, will be ineffective.

 #### Testing
 In order to ensure the functionality of the APIs, several test programs were used.

 Other than the ones already provided, we have created two programs:
-`queue_tester.c` to test the Queue API and `test_preempt.c` to test the preemption API.
+`queue_tester.c` to test the Queue API and `preempt_tester.c` to test the preemption API.

 In `queue_tester.c`, there are a few test cases to test each of the functions in the queue API.
+These test cases check for successful completion of the desired functions ability, but also the handling of errors and incorrect usage.

+`preempt_tester.c` tests the handling of threads that run for too long on the CPU by using `sleep()`.
+This program handles two threads that continuously call `sleep()` which forces them to be preempted and yield to the other until completion.

 #### Sources
 - [23.4 Complete Context Control](https://www.gnu.org/software/libc/manual/2.36/html_mono/libc.html#index-getcontext)